easyparcel/classic-integration-doc/sg/wc/wc_auto_fulfilment.md

-# EasyParcel Auto Fulfilment Guide for WooCommerce
+# 📦 EasyParcel Auto Fulfilment Guide for WooCommerce

-## What is Auto Fulfilment?
+## 🤔What is Auto Fulfilment?

 Auto Fulfilment is a powerful feature that streamlines your shipping process by automatically creating shipping orders when customers place orders on your WooCommerce store.
 This hands-off approach saves time and reduces manual work while ensuring orders are processed promptly.